bembek7/Escape/README.md

 The project was firstly done in blueprints and then coverted to C++.
 I was doing it all alone so there is no sound or animation.
 Some of the abilities are used from my another project ASCEND, but they're also made by me.

-As I have reviewed the code later, I notice I ahve put way too much stuff in player class, and I don't like it.
+As I have reviewed the code later, I noticed I have put way too much stuff in player class, and I don't like it.